Paprika

 The inciting incident occurs at 10 minutes when Three DC Mini devices are stolen from the lab.
 This theft threatens to weaponize dream technology, allowing terrorists to invade anyone's dreams.
 The status quo of controlled therapeutic use is shattered..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Dr. Shima is attacked and possessed by the dream parade, forced to jump from a building.
+This indicates the protagonist's commitment to Dr. Shima is attacked and possessed by the dream parade, forced to jump from a building.
 Atsuko/Paprika chooses to actively hunt the culprit rather than shut down, entering a dangerous investigation into the dream world despite the mortal risks now evident., moving from reaction to action.

 The Collapse moment at 65 minutes (72% through) represents the emotional nadir.
 Here, Paprika is captured and tortured by Osanai, who attempts to merge with her and destroy her identity.
 She's pinned to a table like a butterfly specimen, helpless.
 The whiff of death: her Paprika persona appears to be dying, absorbed into Osanai's twisted dream.
-Atsuko watches, unable to help., shows the protagonist at their lowest point.
+Atsuko watches, unable to help., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 78% of the runtime.
 Atsuko fully embraces her Paprika identity, declaring "I am Paprika!" and integrating her conscious control with unconscious freedom.
 She gains new power by accepting rather than suppressing her dream self.
 This synthesis allows her to fight back with complete authenticity., demonstrating the transformation achieved throughout the journey.